ammar-qazi/HisaabFlow/README.md

-# FlowParser
+# HisaabFlow

-We all want to track our expenses, but life gets in the way.
-A day passes, then a week, then a month - and suddenly you're staring at a pile of bank statements from different accounts, currencies, and formats that would take hours to organize manually.
+Many of us want to track our expenses, but life gets in the way.
+A day passes, then a week, then a month, and suddenly you're staring at a pile of bank statements from different accounts, currencies, and formats that would take hours to organize manually.

-I built FlowParser because I got tired of spending more time wrestling with CSV files than I did traveling.
+I built HisaabFlow because I got tired of spending more time wrestling with CSV files than I did traveling.
 Now I just upload, click, and get back to the important stuff.

 ## What It Does

-FlowParser takes whatever messy CSV your bank gives you and converts it into clean, organized data.
-No more copying and pasting between spreadsheets or trying to remember if that €50 charge was groceries or dining.
+HisaabFlow takes whatever messy CSV your bank gives you and converts it into clean, organized data.
+No more copying and pasting between spreadsheets or trying to remember if that $50 charge was groceries or dining.

 Right now it converts everything to work with Cashew (the expense tracker I use), but the whole system is built around simple configuration files.

 ## Features

 - **🎯 Smart Bank Detection**: Recognizes your bank from the CSV filename
-- **⚙️ Configuration-Based**: No hardcoded bank rules - everything's customizable through simple .conf files
+- **⚙️ Configuration-Based**: No hardcoded bank rules, everything's customizable through simple .conf files
 - **🔄 Transfer Detection**: Finds matching transfers between different accounts (like Wise to NayaPay)
 - **🏷️ Auto-Categorization**: Your groceries stay groceries, your rent stays rent
 - **💱 Multi-Currency Support**: Handles different Wise currency pockets separately
 - **📋 Reusable Configs**: Set up once per bank, use forever
-- **🖥️ Desktop App**: Runs locally - your financial data never leaves your computer
+- **🖥️ Desktop App**: Runs locally; your financial data never leaves your computer

 ## Target Format (Cashew)

-FlowParser converts everything to this clean, standardized format:
+HisaabFlow converts everything to this clean, standardized format:

 ```csv
 Date,Amount,Category,Title,Note,Account